EOSIO/eos/docs/cleos/command-reference/system/system-unregprod.md

 ---
-title: "system voteproducer approve"
+title: "system unregprod"
-excerpt: "Add one producer to list of voted producers"
+excerpt: "Unregister an existing producer"
 ---
 ## Positional Arguments
-  - `voter` _TEXT_ - The voting account
-  - `producer` _TEXT_ - The account to vote for
+`account` _TEXT_ - The account to unregister as a producer
 ## Options
 - `-h,--help` Print this help message and exit
 - `-x,--expiration` _TEXT_ - set the time in seconds before a transaction expires, defaults to 30s